Pratiik-glitch/Pratiik-glitch/README.md

 # Hello World!, I'm Pratik,
-## A web enthusiast currently working on web applications and web development exploring and building innovative web solutions.
+## A web enthusiast currently working on web applications and web development exploring and building innovative web solutions.<br>

 🛜 currently working on my own projects,<br>👨🏼‍🎓 studying CSE with specialization in Data Science from SRM University - Kattankulathur<br>🎬 just started learning and doing projects in the field</i>